zolagonano/a-ninjas-handbook/src/chapter_2.md

 This kind of attack, in my opinion, is the most probable for the majority of people.
 We all have signed up for many websites in our lifetimes; a data breach in one of them would be really likely and can definitely affect us if we haven't taken any precautions.

+### Supply Chain Attacks

+Supply chain attacks can target even the most trusted programs by exploiting vulnerabilities in the programs they depend on.
+Sometimes, these attacks are targeted towards businesses or governments, but they can affect the mass population in the process.
+Preventing supply chain attacks is challenging; it requires time and energy to audit and test every dependency in the chain to be sure, but even then, there are always flaws.
+Nothing can be fully secure.

+But how are these attacks performed?
+There are several common methods:

+- Someone with enough power and a high enough position in a company or developer team can have the authority to add malicious code to a software.
+- In the open-source world, someone can contribute malicious code in a way that it gets added to the codebase unnoticed.
+- The author and maintainer of a library or dependency can decide to inject a backdoor into the code.

+#### Minimizing the Risk

+While the risk can't be fully eliminated, there are ways to reduce it:

+- Software and services from big companies like Google generally have a good reputation and better security than software developed by a small team or an individual.
+- Checking the commits, changes, and contributors in the case of open-source software.
+- Frequently checking for known security flaws in software.
+- Using independently audited software.
+- Sandboxing and isolation to minimize the impact of possible attacks.